 Get some longer shots along the top table.
-These should show all or most of the settings, guests’ place setting cards, (or objects if personalised or unusual), wedding favours left for the guests, and floral arrangements and centre pieces.
+These should show all or most of the settings, guests’ place setting cards, (or objects if personalised or unusual), wedding favours left for the guests, and floral arrangements and center pieces.

 Photograph each table in full, showing the table name if personalised, the cake, and then a full room shot from at least two angles.

 If you shoot it in this order, from smallest to largest, then it matters less if a guest wanders in and moves something on the table.
 You’re much less likely to see it in a wide shot of the whole room than you would taking a close up of the table.

 Shooting this way should also take you no more than five minutes.

 For lens choice, there are a couple of options here.
 Consider using a 35mm or 50mm prime for close-ups and table centres.
 This is, again, to maximise sharpness and details, with a wide aperture.

 For the whole room shots, anything from 16mm to 24mm would work well, depending on room size.

 Remember that with wide angle shots, aperture size matters less as pretty much everything will be in focus.